pettarin/export-kobo/README.md

 * Pierre-Arnaud Rabier suggested adding an option to extract the annotations and highlights for a single ebook.
 * Nick Kalogirou and Andrea Moro provided me with theirs KoboReader.sqlite file with the new schema.
+* Curiositry suggested adding an option to extract in Kindle My Clippings format.

 ## License